Brokerage Fee Options

 As with all our clients we recommend a Brokerage Fee over the Added Compensation Addenda �.
 But we give you the choice.

 As per the text in Section 2.0 Brokerage Fee, If the amount is left blank or 0 is noted.
 We will offer $1 as the BAC.
 The Added Compensation addendum will be uploaded to your MLS Listing, as a document, and we will referenced it in the Agent Remarks.
-The Addenda allows you to avoid paying us the 1/2% for represented Buyers, along with reducing our incentive and liability in the transaction.
+The Addenda allows you to avoid paying us the 1/2% to the Company for represented Buyers, along with reducing our incentive and liability in the transaction.

 You may modify this incentive structure as with the other items in your MLS offering throughout the term of your listing contract as desired.